 The Center also administers a Hibernian Research Award and a program of lectures, publications, and conferences related to the Irish American experience.
 These activities are funded by an endowment from the Ancient Order of Hibernians.
-Hibernian Research Award applications must be postmarked by December 31.
+Hibernian Research Award applications must be submitted by December 31.

-In conjunction with Italian Studies at Notre Dame, the center offers an annual funding opportunity, the Peter R. D’Agostino Research Travel Grant.
-Designed to facilitate the study of the American past from an international perspective, this competitive award of $5,000 will support research in Roman archives for a significant publication project on U.S. Catholic history.
+The Peter R. D’Agostino Research Travel Grant is offered in conjunction with Italian Studies at Notre Dame.
+Designed to facilitate the study of the American past from an international perspective, this competitive, annual award supports research in Roman archives for a significant publication project on U.S. Catholic history.

-The Peter R. D'Agostino Research Travel Grant is offered in honor of the late Peter D’Agostino, a friend and colleague to many, author of the award-winning book Rome in America: Transnational Catholic Ideology from the Risorgimento to Fascism (UNC, 2004), and a tireless promoter of the need for transatlantic research in American Catholic studies.
+The D'Agostino Research Travel Grant is offered in honor of the late Peter D’Agostino, a friend and colleague to many, author of the award-winning book Rome in America: Transnational Catholic Ideology from the Risorgimento to Fascism (UNC, 2004), and a tireless promoter of the need for transatlantic research in American Catholic studies.